 The Leonberger—a giant dog breed developed in Leonberg, Germany—is a majestic, mild-mannered dog with a strong love of family.
 Kindly and loyal Leonbergers resemble the lion on the Leonberg's town crest, which may have been the intent in development of the breed.
 He's huge, playful, and mischievous—a wonderful combination for a family that appreciates a usually goofy, often messy, canine.
 Though he looks tough, he's a sensitive soul who responds best to a peaceful home, positive reinforcement, and gentle training techniques.
-Don't tell the Leonberger he's not a lapdog—they're cuddlers that can't accept the fact that they're too big to curl up with their people.
+Don't tell the Leonberger he's not a lapdog—they're cuddlers who can't accept the fact that they're too big to curl up with their people.
 The lifespan of this huge dog is relatively short, which is common with giant breeds.

 The Leonberger is also known as the Leo.